 Lack of Testing and Maintenance

 The goal of the plan needs to include a cost-effective approach to improve resilience system performance and reliability.
 Testing, during implementation and ongoing over the life of the resilience system, is conducted to ensure that the system will operate as needed to support the outages as they occur.
-Integrated system tests, often overlooked, will help uncover many issues that might arise during outages.
+Integrated system tests, often overlooked, help uncover many issues that might arise during outages.

-Here are some checklist items to consider:
+Here are some common issues to look out for:

-- Ran out of fuel
+- Running out of fuel

 - Battery failure